-While Orson Hyde was in the middle of leaving the Mormon religion in Missouri, he had signed an affidavit written by Thomas that, among other things, claimed Joseph Smith was seeking for too much power.
+While Orson Hyde was in the middle of leaving the church in Missouri, he had signed an affidavit written by Thomas that, among other things, claimed Joseph Smith was seeking for too much power.
 That he was trying to take over first Missouri, and then America, and then the World.

 Not only did Orson sign this affidavit, but he testified in court against Joseph Smith – that Joseph Smith was treasonous against the state of Missouri.
 His testimony was part of the trial while Joseph Smith was in jail in Missouri.

-And, while I tell you this story of other Mormons leaders, aside from William Law, who left and fought against Joseph, I want to take a moment to note a characteristic of Joseph.
+And, while I tell you this story of other church leaders, aside from William Law, who left and fought against Joseph, I want to take a moment to note a characteristic of Joseph.
 A personality trait that is going to run throughout this story of his death.
 And, influence his death, and probably even push him towards it.

 While Joseph is in jail he is writing letters to his followers, and he is being very sharp with men like Orson Hyde and Thomas Sharp by whom he felt betrayed – men who had left him, abandoned him, and fought against him.

 Quoting the Bible, referring to these men leaving his church, Joseph says that “the dog has returned to his vomit, and the sow that was washed to her wallowing in the mire.”
 He sees these men as people who were purified and cleansed through the atonement of Jesus Christ, who found truth through new revelations, and now have returned back to their old, wicked lifestyles.
 Like dog’s they’ve returned to their vomit.
-He has no tolerance for their leaving Mormonism.
+He has no tolerance for their leaving revealed truth.
 And, so he is being sharp towards them.